joshuacassidygrant/tofu3d/README.md

 ## Status:
 tofu3d is still under construction, and totally unstable.
 Will be adding in-project tests, demos and documentation when I have time.
 I am developing this as a submodule inside a game project, so expect this to be updated as I need more features in the game.

-Currently includes dependency injection, a resource library system, and an event system.
+Currently includes dependency injection, a resource library system, an entity control and storage layer, and an event system.

 Documentation to come.